open-telemetry/community/docs/how-to-handle-public-calendar.md

 A single Zoom account should not be used for back-to-back meetings or for more than two meetings at the same time.
 You can see which Zoom account any potentially conflicting meetings are using in the meeting descriptions.
 (Note: posting the URLs publicly on GitHub leads to Zoom bombing by random bots).

+### Inviting attendees
+All meetings should invite a publicly joinable google group `calendar-...@opentelemetry.io` which is specific to the meeting series.
+The google group should be set up as follows:

+* Who can search for group: Anyone on the web
+* Who can join group: Anyone can join
+* Who can view conversations: Group members
+* Who can post: Group members
+* Who can view members: Group managers

+This allows anyone to subscribe to this specific meeting series by joining that google group.
+Please open a community issue to request the creation of a `calendar-...@opentelemetry.io` google group.

 ### Update the meetings overview
 All recurring meetings are listed in the [Community repo's README](../README.md#special-interest-groups), make sure to add/update the respective entry there.